uon-hci/tools/docs/docs/SHP-stats.md

 The action to reject the null hypothesis when it is actually true is called an **incorrect conclusion** and more precisely a **Type I error**.
 It is an experimental error that analysts wants to **avoid** in priority, to not make any false claim.
 To that end, before conducting the test, a **significance threshold** called \\(\alpha\\) is set, that if exceeded, indicates a non-significant result.
 That threshold is usually \\(\alpha = 0.05\\), but particular contexts and fields of study often require a more strict value, such as \\(\alpha = 0.001\\).

 Of course, the opposite action of **failing to reject a null hypothesis** when it is **actually false** is another experimental error called **Type II error**, but is often seen as less serious than the Type I error.
 The chance to make a Type II error is represented by the probability called \\(\beta\\).
-The **statistical power** is the probability of correctly rejecting the null hypothesis, because it is **indeed false**.
+The **statistical power** is the probability of correctly rejecting the null hypothesis, when it is **indeed false**.
+\\(geq 0.8\\).

 ### Statistical power

 **Statistical power** is the probability of **correctly** rejecting a **false** null hypothesis.
 Statistical power is inversely related to \\(\beta\\) or the probability of making a **Type II error**.
-In short, \\(power = 1 - β.\\).
+In short, \\(power = 1 - β\\).
 In simpler words, statistical power is the likelihood that a study will detect an effect when there is an effect there to be detected.
 If statistical power is high, the probability of making a Type II error, or concluding there is no effect when, in fact, there is one, goes down.
-As a rule of thumb, ideal statistical power is assumed.
+As a rule of thumb, ideal statistical power is assumed when .

 Statistical power power nearly always depends on the following three factors:

 - the **statistical significance criterion** used in the test: usually named \\(\alpha\\) and set at 0.05, this criterion represent the likelihood to reject a null hypothesis when it is actually true,
 - the **magnitude** of the effect: the effect size, is a quantitative measure of the magnitude of a phenomenon.
 Examples of effect sizes are the correlation between two variables, the regression coefficient in a regression, the mean difference, etc. In simple words, while the significance provides the knowledge of the presence of a phenomenon, the effect size describes how much is that phenomenon occuring,
 - the **sample size**: it determines the amount of sampling error inherent in a test result.
-The statistical power is therefore often used to determine the idel sample size (larger effect and sample sizes improve power).
+The statistical power is therefore often used to determine the ideal sample size (larger effect and sample sizes improve power).

 In addition, the type of test can play a part in the power, as parametric tests are generally more powerful than non-parametrics ones.

 ### Correlation, regression

-Most tests aim to know if an independant variable has an impact on a dependant varible, but doesn't describe *how*.
-The study of **correlation** aims to measure the association or the absence of relationship between two variables, without taking into account if they are independant or dependant. **Regression** analysis on the other predicts the value of a dependant variable based on the know value of an independant variable.
+Most tests aim to know if an independant variable has an impact on a dependant variable, but doesn't describe *how*.
+The study of **correlation** aims to measure the association or the absence of relationship between two variables, without taking into account if they are independant or dependant. **Regression** analysis on the other hand predicts the value of a dependant variable based on the known value of an independant variable.

 Correlation is represented by a coefficient \\(r\\).
 This coefficient can vary from \\(-1\\) to \\(+1\\).
 A \\(-1\\) indicates a **perfect negative correlation**, while a \\(+1\\) indicates a **perfect positive correlation**.
 A correlation of \\(0\\) means there is **no relationship** between the two variables.
 When there is a negative correlation between two variables, as the value of one variable increases, the value of the other variable decreases, and vise versa.
 In other words, for a negative correlation, the variables **work opposite each other**.
 When there is a positive correlation between two variables, as the value of one variable increases, the value of the other variable also increases, the variables **move together**.